 3. Develop a Pinterest Strategy

 This is a biggie!
-I’ve always used Pinterest, and even used it to pin my work and products from the very beginning, but I had no clue what I was doing with this platform and definitely missed out on some big potentials.
+I’ve always used Pinterest, and even used it to pin my work and products from the very beginning.
+But I had no clue what I was doing with this platform and definitely missed out on some big potential opportunities.

 Here’s the deal: Pinterest is a search engine.

 So many people think of this app as another social media platform.
 Pins are searchable content and you need to treat yours like it!
 To this day, Pinterest continues to drive 2million+ views per month to my website and WEEKLY I receive emails that start with “I discovered you on Pinterest…”.
 Yes, it’s huge!
 Especially in the wedding industry.
 Those brides are on there pinning the CRAP out of wedding inspiration and YOU want your products and/or services to be in front of her eyes!
 It became the main way I would target my ideal customer and fill up my calendar with custom stationery jobs.

 …Did you expect those to be the top 3 things?!